imbcmdth/masala/README.md

 //-- it can be called like normal: add({ a: 1, b: 2 }) //=> 3

-//-- or, if you miss off any arguments,
+//-- or, if you leave out any arguments,
-//-- a new funtion that expects all (or some) of
+//-- a new function that expects all (or some) of
 //-- the remaining arguments will be created: var add1 = add({ a: 1 });
 add1({ b: 2 }) //=> 3